 Preps to Buy:

 - 1 gallon of water per day for each family member or Datrex water pouches (Ensure that you have enough water for 2 weeks and remember that having more water stored up is better than being short on this essential supply).

 - 2 jars of peanut butter

-- 2 cans of juice per family member
+- 2 cans of juice per family member, like this brand

 - 2 cans of meat per family member (tuna, salmon, chicken, Spam, etc.)

 - 2 cans of soup or stew for each family member

-- 3 non-perishable items such as saltine crackers, graham crackers, etc.
+- 3 non-perishable items such as saltine crackers, graham crackers, dry cereal, etc.